highchair/artinruins-com/_property/east-side-train-tunnel.md

     caption: 'View of the closed train tunnel entrance and finished parking for 101 North Main Street and 2 Thomas Street, circa 2002.
 Personal collection of Leo King'
   - url: es-train-tunnel-jh-2004.jpg
     caption: 'View looking east from Canal Street with North Main Street and closed train tunnel entrance in top right, October 2004.'
-  - url: es-train-tunnel-aerial-1972-path.jpg
+  - url: es-train-tunnel-jh-2020.jpg
-    caption: 'Aerial from the Providence Historical Aerial Viewer 1972 with overlay of the probable tunnel path underground.
-Cadastral Map from G.M.
-Hopkins, 1937, shows a quick turn under Benefit Street and then a rather straight path.
-It’s hard to tell, but the lift bridge over the Seekonk river is in a down position in this photo.'
+    caption: 'The Benefit Street entrance, clad in a steel door'

-mostrecentimage: 2004-01-01
+mostrecentimage: 2020-10-01

 imagescredit: 'Contributions from the <a href="//provlibdigital.org/islandora/object/islandora%3A043-03" target="_blank">Providence Public Library Digital Collection</a>, Leo King, and Library of Congress HABS/HAER, photographer William E. Barrett'
 ---